mblink/scala-ts/README.md

 A Scala 3 macro library that generates TypeScript types and [`io-ts`](https://github.com/gcanti/io-ts) codecs from Scala types.
 The Scala types are the source of truth for an API's I/O types; the generated TypeScript hardens the contract between the frontend and the backend.

-## Status

-`scala-ts` is tested and used in production by [BondLink](https://bondlink.com).
-It is not, to our knowledge, used outside of BondLink.
-Because the generated code is fed back through the TypeScript compiler, any drift between the Scala source of truth and the generated output is caught downstream as a TypeScript type error, which adds an additional layer of verification beyond the library's own test suite.

 ## Installation

 ```scala